E-values as unnormalized weights in multiple testing: Combining a p-value and an e-value

 $\Pi_h$ and $M^\lambda_h$ depend on $h$ whereas $Q$ and $B$ do not.
-For the function $M^{\lambda}_h$, it may be convenient to choose $\lambda=1/2$, so that $M^{\lambda}_h(P,E)$ is the arithmetic average of two e-variables $h(P)$ and $E$.
+For the function $M^{\lambda}_h$, it may be convenient to choose $\lambda=1/2$, so that $M^{\lambda}_h(P,E)$ is the arithmetic average of two e-values $h(P)$ and $E$.
 As shown by \citet[Proposition 3.1]{VW20}, the arithmetic average essentially dominates, in a natural sense, all symmetric e-merging function.
 In our context, $\lambda=1/2$ has no special role, since the positions of $h(P)$ and $E$ are not symmetric.

-\begin{theorem} For $h\in \mathcal C^{\rm p/e}$ and $\lambda \in(0,1)$, $\Pi_h$ is an admissible i-pe/e combiner, $Q$ is an admissible i-pe/p combiner, $M^\lambda_h$ is an admissible pe/e combiner, and $B$ is an admissible pe/p combiner. \end{theorem} The proof can be found in Supplement~\ref{sec:proof-admissible}.
-Certainly, there are other useful combiners than the ones studied in Theorem \ref{th:combiners}, but we will mainly focus on the latter choices, as they are sufficient for the development of our theory as well as most applications.
+\begin{theorem} For $h\in \mathcal C^{\rm p/e}$ and $\lambda \in(0,1)$, $\Pi_h$ is an admissible i-pe/e combiner, $Q$ is an admissible i-pe/p combiner, $M^\lambda_h$ is an admissible pe/e combiner, $B$ is an admissible pe/p combiner. \end{theorem} The proof can be found in Supplement~\ref{sec:proof-admissible}.
+For the remainder of the paper, we pay particular attention to the i-pe/p combiner $Q$ that forms a p-value based on independent $P$ and $E$.
+We use the term $Q$-combiner to refer to both the mapping $(P,E) \mapsto Q(P,E)=(P/E)\land 1$ as well as the resulting p-value $Q(P,E)$.
+The $Q$-combiner typically leads to more powerful procedures compared to the other combiners and provides the foundation for our insight that e-values can act as unnormalized weights in multiple testing (see next sections).
+The $\Pi_h$ i-pe/e combiner is also of interest, and we develop results for $\Pi_h$ in the context of multiple testing in Supplement~\ref{sec:mtp_with_pi_h}.